OptimusPrimus/salsa/README.md

 **Query 2:** A bunch of birds and other wildlife are making their various noises and sounds. \
 **Results:** :question: <a href='https://freesound.org/people/RTB45/sounds/366669' target='_blank'>rank 1</a>, :question: <a href='https://freesound.org/people/acclivity/sounds/38956' target='_blank'>rank 2</a>, :question: <a href='https://freesound.org/people/kvgarlic/sounds/187763' target='_blank'>rank 3</a>, :question: <a href='https://freesound.org/people/inchadney/sounds/98470' target='_blank'>rank 4</a>, :question: <a href='https://freesound.org/people/adejabor/sounds/157962' target='_blank'>rank 5</a>

-This illustrates that **multiple audio recording** in an audio–caption dataset can be relevant for a given query.
+This illustrates that $a_i$ and $c_j$ can match, even if $i \neq j$.
-We thus hypothesize that additional correspondence annotations can provide useful guidance during training.
+We thus argue that additional correspondence annotations are required to give better guidance during training.

 ## Estimating Audio–Caption Correspondences